What It Does

 Toggle “Show Advanced Options” to access:- Poll Interval: How often to check cluster health (default: 15 seconds)

-- AI Only Slack: Only send AI-analyzed alerts to Slack, reduces noise (default: on)
+- AI Only Slack: Only send AI-analyzed alerts to Slack, cuts noise (default: on)

 - Enable Fix with Monk: Include debugging links in Slack alerts (default: on)